logprime/T1-P5-Vehicle-Detection/T1-P5-DJ-writeup.md

 To make pipeline more robust, we can try following actions
 1) Use richer vehicls/non-vehicles dataset.
 In my opinion this will have the most impact for better classification.
-2) Using deep learning image classifier like AlexNet as an alternative
+2) Use deep learning image classifier like AlexNet as an alternative
 2) Vary thresholds, hyperparameters and use better window averaging techniques for frame to frame matching.
-4) Try on different videos and road conditions
+4) Experiment with different videos and road conditions